-Seventy-one percent of American CEOs admit to struggling with imposter syndrome.
-More than half – 58% -feel stretched beyond their abilities.
-If you feel like you’re winging it some days, you’re in good company.
+A striking 71% of American CEOs confess to struggling with Imposter Syndrome.
+Over half – 58% – say they feel stretched beyond their abilities, according to a Korn Ferry report (link below).
+If you feel like you’re winging it at times, you’re in good company.

 CLIENT QUESTION: Wondering if you had any thoughts on Imposter Syndrome?
 My role is increasingly challenging and most days I feel like I’m terrible at it, despite external signals.